mlIpem/mlipem.github.io/06_chapViolinist.md

 At this point, a qualitative analysis of score and bow strokes would be needed.
 For example, at some time instances, especially when long notes are played at the ending of a block, the difference is suddenly more prominent.
 Score and associated performance analysis would be needed to further investigate the origin of sudden (dis)alignments between student and teacher.

-The major point made here is methodological.
+The major point made in this chapter is methodological.
 The above analysis illustrates the flexibility of the statistical modelling approach and this flexibility is of great value for future work in this domain.

 ### Individual violinists {-}